Quantcast

 Body

-Many folks call the Dark-eyed Juncos a sign of winter and “snowbirds” since these birds seems to show up in our backyards just as winter settles in.
+Many folks call the Dark-eyed Juncos a sign of winter and “snowbirds” since these birds appear in our backyards just as winter settles in.
 Learn more and listen to their sweet bird song.

-They are “ground birds” that not only nest on the ground (under trees or logs) but also forage on the ground, hopping around and pecking at the ground for the seeds of weeds and grasses.
+They are “ground birds” that nest on the ground (under trees or logs) and forage on the ground, hopping around and pecking at the ground for the seeds of weeds and grasses.
 They’ll also show up at bird feeds but tend to gather under the feeding tray.

 The male birds sing a sweet, musical trill lasting about 2 seconds.
 Calls include short, hard tsip, and excited high-pitched twitters.